virgili0/Virgilio/content/purgatorio/collect-and-prepare-data/data-collection.md

 Although sometimes we won't know "what sanity checks to apply?" till we have run through the rest of the steps in the process and then come back the next iteration(s) and fine-tune this step so that it catches the important low-hanging fruits that do not hinder the rest of the processes.
 Sometimes you might just have to proceed with the data and the steps to follow i.e. Data Preparation, Data Cleaning, Data Visualisation, etc... will help reveal much about your collected data and decisions to take.

 As we talk about Data Visualisation, the Visualisation step in the previous section itelf is a good enough sanity check about your data - provided you have drawn those charts and have the skills to evaluate them.
 If not, hopefully the rest of the steps will help you capture those insights.
 And sometimes with experience and doing multiple iterations and observing various experiments visualisations on older datasets (snapshots) start to make sense.

+Then there is also ethics you do not want to miss out on and [the previous section does give an insight into it](#ethics).
+And also [interpretability/explainability](#interpretability--explainability) which overlap with each other.

 [Back to the index](#index)